defndaines/kiroku/ohioana.md

 - [ ] 2017: Douglas Brinkley _Rightful Heritage: Franklin D. Roosevelt and the Land of America_
 - [ ] 2018: Deanne Stillman _Blood Brothers_
 - [ ] 2019: David Giffels _Furnishing Eternity_
-- [ ] 2020: Jeannie Vanasco _Things We Didn't Talk About When I Was A Girl_
+- [ ] 2020: Jeannie Vanasco _Things We Didn’t Talk About When I Was A Girl_
 - [ ] 2021: Aimee Nezhukumatathil _World of Wonders_
 - [x] 2022: Hanif Abdurraqib _A Little Devil in America: Notes in Praise of Black Performance_
 - [ ] 2023: Ross Gay _Inciting Joy_
-- [ ] 2024: Sarah Lohman _Endangered Eating: America's Vanishing Foods_
+- [ ] 2024: Sarah Lohman _Endangered Eating: America’s Vanishing Foods_

 ## About Ohio (2)